Workiva/dart_dev/README.md

 alias ddev='pub run dart_dev'
 ```

+#### Bash Completion

+Symlink the file `tool/ddev-completion.sh` into `/etc/bash_completion.d/` (or
+wherever your completion scripts live, if you have installed Bash through
+Homebrew on a Mac, for instance, this will be
+`/usr/local/etc/bash_completion.d/`).
+Next time you load a Bash session you'll
+have basic completions for the `ddev` alias described above.

 #### Configuration
 In order to configure `dart_dev` for a specific project, run `ddev init` or
 `pub run dart_dev init` to generate the configuration file.
 This should create a